flatrapp/documentation/presentation.md

 TODO

-- Sending Emails is still buggy
+- Sending Emails is still buggy (doesn't work if we try to link statically and the c libraries aren't properly linked)
 - Further improve the tasks assignment algorithm
 -